SteveKGYang/SteveKGYang.github.io/_pages/about.md

 My research interests mainly lie in natural language processing.
 I'm most interested in dialogue systems and ways to make them more human-like, such as persona-based techniques and emotion-sensitive methods.
 That's why I'm now focusing on emotion recognition in conversation, including knowledge introduction to ERC and conversation modelling.

-In my spare time I love playing basketball, watching movies and hip-hop.
+In my spare time I love playing basketball and watching movies.